 The National Association of Human Rights Workers [NAHRW] is an organization of individuals engaged in the human and civil rights profession.
 It is committed to providing education, training and research, networking, and professional development to its members to enable them to foster equality within a diverse society.

 MORE ABOUT US

-The National Association of Human Rights Workers (NAHRW) the collection, compilation and dissemination of information and research among organizations and individuals engaged in the improvement of intergroup relations; to advance generally the science, process and art of intergroup relations and to improve the standards of work in that field, advancing technical and professional knowlege, standards and practices.
+The National Association of Human Rights Workers (NAHRW) the collection, compilation, and dissemination of information and research among organizations and individuals engaged in the improvement of intergroup relations; to advance generally the science, process, and art of intergroup relations and to improve the standards of work in that field, advancing technical and professional knowledge, standards and practices.

 The Struggle for human rights is centuries old.
 A milestone in the Western world was the adoption of the Magna Carta, which guaranteed certain civil and political liberties to the English people.
 It was not granted out of the goodness of the ruler’s heart; rather, the great charter” was forced on King John by the English barons at Runnymede on June 15, 1215.

 Fredrick Douglas, an eloquent advocate for abolition of slavery in the United States, may have had this fact in mind when he stated: Power concedes nothing without a demand.
 It never did and it never will… Men may not get all they pay for in this world, but they must certainly pay for all they get.